 The Loeb Boathouse At Central Park

 So the bride is dead-set on an urban feel, and the groom is pining for some greenery.
-Have you heard we have this park?
-The Central Park Boathouse is this city’s greatest marital compromise, and oddly, everyone wins (not just you).
+The Central Park Boathouse is this city’s greatest marital compromise — and oddly, everyone wins.
 You’re in the middle of New York and in the middle of a lush landscape with a lake, rowboats, trees, birds, squirrels—the works.
-It’s a photographer’s dream – and the interior is as lovely and singular as the exterior, which means that even you winter brides have every reason to marry here.
-Up to 230 guests for seated dinner and dancing, with dinner running around $185 per person.
+It’s a photographer’s dream – and the interior is as lovely and singular as the exterior, which means that even winter brides have every reason to get married here.

 Gotham Hall is not for the faint of heart, but if you can afford it and live up to the drama of the space around you, you must.
-At around $275/plate minimum, glamour does not come cheap.
-But this gilded former bank can hold both your entire extended family’s families and any manner of decor you can dream up.
+This gilded former bank can hold both your entire extended family’s families and any manner of decor you can dream up.
 Their staff is prepared to help you with every aspect of the planning process, and the sky (or the 3,000 square foot stained-glass skylight) is the limit.
 If you’re low-key (who is, really?) this may not be your scene, but for those statement-makers, it doesn’t get much more fabulous.

 American Museum of Natural History

 79 Street And Central Park West

 New York, NY 10024